CSTU-yqy/Look-through-company-inetrnal-value-via-public-information/README.md

 ------------

 ## HOW TO FIND BAD NEWS?

-I try deep learning models and self-built models.
-Popular DL(deep learnig) models did not have a good performance on our dataset, because chinese word in the financial context has this uniqueness, I need to build a lexicon and our own model to slove this problem.
-I mainly did the three steps to build our own classifier(I cannot show model details before I finish this working paper, but I provide demo in ./models/Self-built_news_classifier)
+3. I try deep learning models and self-built models.
+Popular DL (deep learning) models did not have a good performance on our dataset, because Chinese words in the financial context have this uniqueness.
+I needed to build a lexicon and our own model to solve this problem.
+We can divide all of the steps into three different stages to build our own classifier (I cannot show model details before I finish this working paper, but can provide a demo in **./models/Self-built_news_classifier**.

 ### clean

 ![picture 2](./reports/figures/clean%20data.png)

-### pretrain
+### build bad news lexicon

 ![picture 3](./reports/figures/pretrain.png)